NixOS/nix/doc/manual/src/installation/prerequisites-source.md

     obtained from the its repository
     <https://github.com/troglobit/editline>.

-  - The `libsodium` library for verifying cryptographic signatures of contents fetched from binary caches.
+  - The `libsodium` library for calculating hashes and for verifying cryptographic signatures of contents fetched from binary caches.
     It can be obtained from the official web site
     <https://libsodium.org>.